open/close all folders

 - Red Eyes, Take Warning

-- Single Tear Of Blood: His eye tatoo is supposed to represent this accord to the author comment.
+- Single Tear: Combined with Tears of Blood.
+His eye tatoo is supposed to represent this accord to the author's comment.

 - Tragic Villain: Emine has a contractual obligation to be evil, so it's no surprise that he ends up wanting to destroy the world.
 But the little we see of him clearly shows that he never wanted any of this.